Right to Choose

 Official NHS guidance

-This page provides general information about NHS patient choice.
+Search by postcodeThis page gives general information about NHS patient choice.
 It is not legal advice.
-For specific questions about your referral, speak to your GP or contact NHS England.
+For questions about your own referral, speak to your GP or contact NHS England.